Tara YG Welty, licensed and nationally certified acupuncturist in Parkersburg, West Virginia

 Once I had convinced myself that I could not only enjoy, but even excel at microbiology and organic chemistry, I had to make a choice.
 Would I pursue a conventional medical degree or strike out for the path less taken?
 All roads to becoming a practitioner of any stripe are difficult and demanding.
 I honor my Western medical colleagues for the path they chose and am grateful that I chose acupuncture.
 I often tell patients that we need to use both- they have different but complementary strengths and together they can effect great change and healing.

-Spy doctor chef- being an acupuncturist takes all these paths and winds them together….gathering information, seeing patterns in seemingly disparate systems, and then choosing points carefully to craft a harmonious (palatable) treatment to address them.
-The ability of the human body to heal is wondrous, scientific and at times, even magical.
+Spy doctor chef- being an acupuncturist takes all these paths and weaves them together….gathering information, seeing patterns in seemingly disparate systems, and then choosing points carefully to craft a harmonious (palatable) treatment to address them.
+The ability of the human body to heal is wondrous, scientific and, at times, even magical.

 Acupuncture Education

 I received my diploma in acupuncture from Ongiara College of Acupuncture in Ontario, Canada in September of 2012.
-Prior to attending acupuncture school, I logged over 1400 hours of postgraduate acupuncture education (long story) and completed a four year apprenticeship.
-I am also a NADA Acudetox specialist and trained at the Lincoln Recovery Center in the Bronx in June of 2009.
+Prior to attending acupuncture school, I logged over 1400 hours of postgraduate acupuncture education (long story) and completed a four year apprenticeship with a senior acupuncturist.
+I am also a NADA Acudetox specialist, training at the Lincoln Recovery Center in the Bronx in June of 2009.
+In June of 2025, I became a NADA Registered Trainer.

 Other Education